sampathsvskr/GCP/composer_airflow/trigger_rules/README.md

 <br><br>

-Lets see what the state of the current task with the respective trigger rule would be based on it's parent tasks state.
+Lets see what will be the state of the current task with the respective trigger rule based on it's parent tasks state.

 Representation of task status in the table
 - Success - S